Chapter 6 : Chapter Six - Severus

 I studied him for a moment.
 He appeared to have grown taller over the summer but retained his light frame.
 His long arms, for the moment, seemed slightly awkward and gangly, but they would add precious inches if the Snitch were in reach …

 No. I was going to do this fairly so that Minerva would have no justification in complaining to the headmaster if the next time she saw the Slytherin Quidditch team it was on seven Nimbus Two Thousand and Ones.

 “Go fetch Flint,” I told Draco.

 “You wished to see me, sir?”
 Flint asked.
-He and Draco shared a blatantly obvious look of triumph before fixing their attention back on me.
-However, I needn’t have seen that look to discover that Draco had already been bragging about his father’s generous offer to the Slytherin team.
+He and Draco shared a blatant look of triumph before fixing their attention back on me.
+However, I needn’t have seen that wordless exchange to discover Draco had already been bragging about his father’s generous offer to the Slytherin team.
 I didn’t even need to actively employ Legilimency to see the thoughts of brand-new broomsticks flashing through their minds.

 “Thank you, Mr Malfoy.”
 I looked at Draco pointedly to let him know he was no longer needed.
 Draco barely concealed a scowl before slinking off back to the fire.
 I turned my attention solidly to Flint.

 I said quietly, “Quidditch Seeker try-outs will be held Thursday an hour after the conclusion of classes.
 Make sure all prospective candidates attend.
 I want the best flier for the position, and I want a complete team ready to practise over the weekend.”